 An important key to success is organization.
 It’s funny I say this because currently my office is a wreck but its true!
 Working from home will provide you with endless freedom, so it is up to you to put structure in place.
 Try making an outline for your week, then creating a detailed plan each night for the following day.

 For me this includes doing laundry, yoga or playing with the chickens.
 If you have all of that other stuff covered and working from home is your main gig then WORK ON YOUR BUSINESS!
 Make use of this time by developing your business processes, improving your products, taking inventory and doing marketing activities.

-Understand your priorities
+Understand your priorities when working at home

 Have a clear understanding of your priorities.
 Obviously family is always number one but with that being said no work equals no money so there has to be a balance.
 There will be times when you have limited time due to personal commitments, so you need to know where to spend your time.

 Set goals to keep you on track.
 This should include short, medium and long-term goals.
 Having them written down will ensure you know what you are working towards and keep you driven when things get tough.
 I’m a big advocate of very rarely multi tasking #teamsingletasking.
 Doing one single task to completion can increase you actual productivity believe it or not.